trust-mfn-berlin/animals-as-objects/vault/netlify/about_en.md

 #### Britta Lange

 Britta Lange studied art history and cultural studies.
-In 2005, she received her doctorate from Humboldt University in Berlin with a thesis on clichés of others in the life-size ethnographic models made by the company Umlauff (1868-1925).
+In 2005, she received her doctorate from the Humboldt-Universität zu Berlin with a thesis on clichés of others in the life-size ethnographic models made by the company Umlauff (1868-1925).
 As a post-doc she investigated the anthropological studies carried out on prisoners of war in Austria and the German Empire during the First World War, especially the sound recordings.
-She continued this research as part of her own DFG position in the Department of Cultural History and Theory at the Humboldt University of Berlin.
-In 2012, she completed her habilitation and was awarded the _venia legendi_ for cultural studies.
+She continued this research as part of her own DFG position in the Department of Cultural History and Theory at the Humboldt-Universität zu Berlin.
+In 2012, she completed her habilitation and was awarded the *venia legendi* for cultural studies.
 Since 2014 she has been teaching and researching as a research associate.
 Her research interests include the cultural history and cultural theories of the 18th to 21st centuries, concepts of material culture, collecting, and exhibiting; the history of the knowledge of early photographic, film, and sound documents; cultural techniques; and colonial and postcolonial constellations.

 #### Clemens Maier-Wolthausen